MichaelCade/90DaysOfDevOps/Days/day07.md

 I think if I was to ask out on social do you need to have programming skills for DevOps related roles, the answer will be most likely a hard yes?
 Let me know if you think otherwise?
 Ok but then a bigger question and this is where you won't get such a clear answer is which programming language?
 The most common answer I have seen here has been Python or increasingly more often, we're seeing Golang or Go should be the language that you learn.

 To be successful in DevOps you have to have a good knowledge of programming skills is my takeaway from that at least.
-But we have to under why we need it to choose the right path.
+But we have to understand why we need it to choose the right path.

 ## Understand why you need to learn a programming language.